 When There Is Nowhere to Go

-If you're over a forested area and a tree landing is inevitable, the only thing you can do is prepare the aircraft for an emergency landing and concentrate on making the approach as slow and as stable as possible.
-A slow approach near stall speed with minimal descent rate and minimal forward speed with increasing your chance of survival and minimize wreckage.
+If a pilot is over a forested area and a tree landing is inevitable, they should prepare the aircraft for an emergency landing and concentrate on making the approach as slow and as stable as possible.
+A slow approach near stall speed with minimal descent rate and minimal forward speed will increase their chances of survival and minimize wreckage.

-Ditching on water might be one of the most challenging of all of the potential emergency landing events.
-The landing requires a bit more finesse in order to not cartwheel or flip over.
-With enough speed or in an uncontrolled state, water impact can be like hitting a wall.
-But a nice controlled landing might mean you'll survive, as long as you can swim to shore or have a life vest and the water isn't too cold.
-Hypothermia sets in quickly in cold oceanic water.
+Ditching on water might be one of the most challenging of all of the potential emergency scenarios.
+A water landing requires a bit more finesse in order to not cartwheel or flip over.
+With too much speed or in an uncontrolled state, a water impact can be like hitting a wall.
+But a nice controlled landing might mean passengers and crew will survive, as long as they can swim to shore or have a life vest and the water isn't too cold.

-In all cases, the most important thing is to continue to fly the airplane.
-No matter where you are, a controlled approach and landing is better than an accident and subsequent fire.
+In all cases, the most important thing for pilots to do is to continue to fly the plane.
+No matter where they are, a controlled approach and landing is better than a crash and subsequent fire.